chrisq31/PunkApiViewer/README.md

 notes -CQC

+I have used the beer name instead of id to fetch the beer.
+I could use id, as is simpler, though is not as readable for the viewer - especially for bookmarking/refresh/deeplink.

 I have randomised the response received from the punk api; this is so that I can check the ids from the response do not match the index of the item.